Barbaris2/-javaScript-20-web-mini-projects/README.md

-## Speech Text Reader

-A text to speech app for non-verbal people.
-Pre-made buttons and custom text speech.
-This project uses the Web Speech API
+## Memory Cards

+Flash card app for learning.
+Display, add and remove memory cards with questions and answers

 ## Project Specifications

+- Create flip cards using CSS
-- Create responsive UI (CSS Grid) with picture buttons
+- Create "Add new card" overlay with form
-- Speaks the text when button clicked
-- Drop down custom text to speech
-- Speaks the text typed in
+- Display question cards and flip for answer
-- Change voices and accents
+- View prev and next cards
+- Add new cards to local storage
+- Clear all cards from local storage